Periodontal Maintenance – Fontainebleau, FL

 Keeping Gum Disease Under Control

-Periodontal Gum Disease (also known as gum disease or periodontitis) is a common inflammatory condition that affects the surrounding and supporting soft tissues of your tooth, when leave untreated, the gum disease starts affecting your jawbone as an advanced stage of gum disease, periodontitis, develops.
+Periodontal disease (also known as gum disease or periodontitis) is a common, inflammatory condition that affects the surrounding and supporting soft tissues of your tooth.
+When left untreated, gum disease affects your jawbone as an advanced stage of gum disease, periodontitis, develops.
 Regular periodontal maintenance in our Fontainebleau, FL dental office can restore and preserve oral health.

 Treatment for Periodontal Disease